Asset Protection: Trusts And Vacation Properties In Divorce

-In the event of a contentious divorce, property division of the trusted assets will be rendered a complete nonissue as you are NOT the owner of them, but rather the TRUST is the owner.
+In the event of a contentious divorce involving significant assets, property division of the trust assets will be rendered a complete nonissue as you are NOT the owner of them, but rather the TRUST is the owner.
 Trusts offer more flexibility than prenuptial agreements in that they do not require the consent of the marrying party and may be unilaterally formed by the vested party.
 When the formation of the trust predates the wedding, the future ex-spouse will be effectively preempted from formulating a viable legal claim against the trust property and all without their foreknowledge.

 A Family Attorney Can Provide Legal Asset Protection